in

 • Rust and leaf spot can occur,

-Uvularia Propagation
+Uvularia propagation

 • Sow Uvularia seeds in contianres in a cold frame as soon as ripe.